-A code-share agreement is an arrangement where two or more airlines share the same flight.
-A seat can be purchased from an airline on a flight that is actually operated by another airline under a different flight number or code.
-If airline XX has a code-share agreement with airline YY, your ticket from XX might show “operated by YY”.
+In this way, one airline can book a seat on a flight that is actually operated by another airline under a different flight number or code.
+If Company XX has a code-sharing agreement with Company YY, your ticket from XX will probably say "operated by YY".

-Code-share agreements are an important detail if you are flying into the EU and it comes to eligibility according to EU Regulation 261/2004.
+Codesharing agreements are an important detail for flights to the EU when it comes to a refund claim under EU Regulation 261/2004.

-The answer is NO, and that’s where code-sharing comes into play.
-Let’s assume you are flying from the US to the EU and have a Delta Air Lines ticket, so the flight number on your ticket is DL1234, for example.
+Let's say you're flying from the US to the EU.
+You have a ticket from Delta Air Lines and the flight number on the ticket is DL1234.

-It depends: If the flight was OPERATED by Delta, NO (because Delta is not an EU carrier).
-But Delta has a code-share agreement with, for example, Air France, a well-known EU carrier.
-So if your ticket shows “operated by Air France”, then your ticket is a code-share ticket and your flight IS eligible.
+That depends on the following: If the flight was actually operated by Delta, then you have no claim - Delta is not an EU airline.
+But Delta has a code-sharing agreement with Air France, an EU airline.
+If your ticket says "operated by Air France", then it is a code-sharing ticket and you may be entitled to a refund.